isambard-uob/isambard/docs/tutorial/AMPALTagging.rst

 ``Protein`` with values for 'rise\_per\_residue', 'radius\_of\_curvature' and 'residues\_per\_turn'.

-The concepts of 'rise\_per\_residue' and 'residues\_per\_turn' should be familiar from Dek's tutorials on :math:`\alpha`-helical geometry.
-Their definitions are generic and so these values can be calculated for any region of the protein structure.
-The 'radius\_of\_curvature' represents how bent or straight a part of the protein backbone is, with the largest values occurring at the straightest regions of the ``Protein`` structure.
+The concepts of 'rise\_per\_residue' and 'residues\_per\_turn' can be calculated for any region of the protein structure.
+The 'radius\_of\_curvature' represents how bent or straight a part of the protein backbone is, with the largest values occurring at the straightest regions of the structure.

 .. code:: python